 - Artificial grass is not permitted on city land (basically the boulevards outside of your property)

-At the time of writing this in early 2022, the City of Vancouver has removed the turf bylaw from their website, and we have not experienced any issues with them in the past 4 years of installing in Vancouver.
+At the time of writing this in early 2023, the City of Vancouver has apparently removed the turf bylaw from their website, and we have not experienced any issues with them in the past 4 years of installing in Vancouver.
 You do not need a permit to install turf on your residential property, and I believe the same goes for commercial applications.
 So is artificial turf allowed in Vancouver?
 The answer is “Yes*, with an asterix”.
 If you, or someone you know, is wondering if it’s okay to install turf, proceed with slight caution and read over this article again for the details.

 If you have any specific questions that were not addressed, feel free to reach out to us at firstname.lastname@example.org